-Division [of Environmental Protection]. - (b) An analysis of the water main which indicates that it meets primary standards for coliform bacteria must be obtained and reported to the Division or the appropriate district board of health [authority.] [or, if none, to the Health Division].
+(b) An analysis of the water main which indicates that it meets primary standards for coliform bacteria must be obtained and reported to the Division or the appropriate district board of health. [authority.]

-- 2. Compliance with subsection 1 is not required if a water main is kept full of water under continuous pressure while it is being repaired. - Sec.
-127. NAC 445A.6728 is hereby amended to read as follows:
+2. Compliance with subsection 1 is not required if a water main is kept full of water under continuous pressure while it is being repaired.